hipe/tmx/lib/skylab/test-support/doc/issues/020-the-IO-spy-composite-types-narrative.md

 that which may group the events first by channel, and then by order.

-this node manages a group of special stream spies, creating each one in turn with `IO::Spy::Group#for` with a name you choose for each stream spy.
+this node manages a group of special stream spies, creating each one in turn with `IO.spy.group#for` with a name you choose for each stream spy.

 When any of those stream-likes gets written to (with `<<`, `write`, `puts`, e.g) and that data has a newline in it, this puppy will create a "line"